embark-framework/embark-site/source/docs/storage.md

 `enabled`    | boolean: `true` | Enables or completly disables storage support `ipfs_bin`    | string: `ipfs` | Name or desired path to the ipfs binary `available_providers`    | array: `["ipfs", "swarm"]` | list of storages to be supported on the dapp.
 This will affect what's available with the EmbarkJS library on the dapp.
 `upload`      | | The upload element specifies storage provider settings used for uploading your dapp.
+A swarm node will be automatically launched in a child process using these settings.
 `upload.provider`    | string: `ipfs` | desired provider to use when uploading dapp.
 `upload.protocol`    | string: `http` | Storage provider protocol for upload, ie `http` or `https` `upload.host`        | string: `localhost` | Host value used to interact with the storage provider for upload, ie `localhost` or `swarm-gateways.net`
 `upload.port`        | integer: `5001` | Port value used to interact with the storage provider for upload, ie `5001` (IPFS local node) or `8500` (Swarm local node) or `80`
 `upload.getUrl`      | string: `http://localhost:8080/ipfs/` | Only for IPFS.
 This sets the file/document retrieval URL, which is different than the host/port combination used to interact with the IPFS api.
 `dappConnection`     | | List of storage providers to attempt connection to in the dapp.
-Each conneciton listed will be tried in order, until one is avaialable.
+Each provider process will be launched in a child process.
+Each connection listed will be tried in order on the dapp, until one is avaialable.
 Can also specify `$BZZ` to attempt to connect to an injected swarm object.
 `dappConnection.provider` | string: `ipfs` | desired provider to use for dapp storage.
 `dappConnection.protocol`    | string: `http` | Storage provider protocol used in the dapp, ie `http` or `https` `dappConnection.host`        | string | Host value used to interact with the storage provider in the dapp, ie `localhost` or `swarm-gateways.net`